 Success for the next generation of farmers and ranchers depends on whether they can secure suitable land to start and expand their operations.
 Farmland for the Next Generation is American Farmland Trust’s nationwide project to address this critical issue.

-American Farmland Trust is partnering with the nation's leading experts in land access and farmland transition to serve as an Educational Enhancement Team.
-Together, we will evaluate and develop curriculum and resources related to farmland transition, identifying, renting and purchasing arable land.
-We will train a core group of agricultural educators and service providers and build a network to support beginning farmers and ranchers as they sort through the financial, legal and technical challenges of gaining access to land.
+AFT is partnering with the nation’s leading experts in land access and farmland transition to serve as an Educational Enhancement Team.
+Working with an external evaluator and curriculum designer, we have assessed existing curricula and resources and are developing a comprehensive, new curriculum to give beginning farmers and ranchers practical knowledge and skills needed to gain access to land and secure land tenure.
+We are delivering the curriculum to a core group of agricultural educators and service providers.
+These trainers represent the start of a nationwide network to support beginning farmers and ranchers as they sort through the financial, legal and technical challenges of gaining access to land.

-In June 2017, American Farmland Trust selected 24 experienced agricultural educators and service providers from across the country to serve as the inaugural class of Land Access Trainers.
-More than 100 applications were received and trainers were selected through a competitive process.
-In this role, these trainers will be responsible for testing and delivering a new national curriculum to help beginning farmers and ranchers secure land from retiring farmers and ranchers as well as institutional and non-operating landowners.
+AFT selected 25 experienced agricultural educators and service providers from across the country to serve as the inaugural class of Land Access Trainers.
+We received more than 100 applications through a competitive process from trainers who wanted to test and validate the new curriculum with the diverse beginning farmers and ranchers they work with and then help us deliver trainings to other trainers.

-To learn more about this talented, passionate and diverse group of professionals who help beginning farmers and ranchers gain access to land, check out the 2017 Land Access Trainer Directory.
+To learn more about this talented, passionate and diverse group of professionals check out the Land Access Trainer Directory.

 Please direct questions about Farmland for the Next Generation to the project leaders:

 - Julia Freedgood, Assistant Vice President of Programs, email@example.com or 413-586-9330 x11

 - Jennifer Dempsey, Director of the Farmland Information Center, firstname.lastname@example.org or 413-586-9330 x13